-- Students in the Erasmus Mundus master's Programme in European Wind Energy Master (EWEM) follow the programme required by Erasmus Mundus.
-This programme requires that students attend at least two of the partner-universities during the two years.
-At least two universities must be represented by full professors of the involved departments of these universities in the committee in charge of the examination of the thesis. - 2.
-For the EWEM Rotor Design track students can chose one of the following elective profiles: - a.
+- 1. Students in the Erasmus Mundus master's Programme in European Wind Energy Master (EWEM) follow the programme required by Erasmus Mundus.
+This programme requires that students attend at least two of the four partner-universities during the two years.
+At least two universities must be represented by full professors of the involved departments of these universities in the committee in charge of the examination of the thesis. - For the EWEM Rotor Design track students can chose one of the following elective profiles: a.
 Aerodynamics

 - b.
-Structures and Design - c.
-Composites Design Production and Manufacturing - 3.
-An individual study programme of students in the EWEM Rotor Design track, elective profile Aerodynamics in their first year consists of: - a.
-Core courses worth 52 EC - b.
-Flective courses worth 8 FC - 4.
-An individual study programme of students in the EWEM Rotor Design track, elective profile Structures and Design in their first year consists of: - a.
-Core courses worth 54 EC - b.
-Elective courses worth 6 EC - 5.
-An individual study programme of students in the EWEM Rotor Design track, elective profile Composites Design Production and Manufacturing in their first year consists of: - a.
-Core courses worth 54 EC - b.
-Elective courses worth 6 EC - 6.
-The courses are followed at the University of Technology Denmark (DTU) the first semester, and at Delft University of Technology (TUD) the second semester. - 7.
-For information about the core courses for all elective profiles : see studyguide.tudelft.nl - However, for the edition of 2012-2014, due to the shift of courses lectured in the second semester at TU Delft, a equivalent set of courses for the EWEM programme is in development for a single profile of Structures, Composites Design Production and Manufacturing. - 8.
-An individual study programme of all students in the EWEM Rotor Design track, independent of their elective profile, in their second year consists of: - a.
-The thesis project worth 45 EC - b.
-Elective courses worth 15 EC - The courses are followed at the University of Technology Denmark (DTU) in the first semester (third semester of the programme), and at any (associate) partner institution as chosen by the student and approved by the EWEM Examination Board in the second semester (fourth semester of the programme). - 9.
-The thesis project is the final study unit of the programme and serves to prove that the student acquired the academic competences of a Master of Science.
+Structures and Composites

+- 3. An individual study programme of students in the EWEM Rotor Design track, elective profile Aerodynamics in their first year consists of:

+- a.
+Core courses worth 52 EC

+- b.
+Elective courses worth 8 EC

+- 4. An individual study programme of students in the EWEM Rotor Design track, elective profile Structures and Composites in their first year consists of:

+- a.
+Core courses worth 54 EC

+- b.
+Elective courses worth 6 EC

+- 5. The courses are followed at the University of Technology Denmark (DTU) the first and the third semester, and at Delft University of Technology (TUD) the second semester.

+- 6. For information about the core courses for all elective profiles: see studyguide.tudelft.nl

+- 7. An individual study programme of all students in the EWEM Rotor Design track, independent of their elective profile, in their second year consists of:

+- a.
+The thesis project worth 45 EC

+- b.
+Elective courses worth 15 EC

+The courses are followed at the University of Technology Denmark (DTU) in the first semester (third semester of the programme), and at any (associate) partner institution as chosen by the student and approved by the EWEM Examination Board in the second semester (fourth semester of the programme).

+- 8. The thesis project is the final study unit of the programme and serves to prove that the student acquired the academic competences of a Master of Science.
 The project involves a research or design task with sufficient academic level.
 The project may be executed within a research programme at one of the partner universities involved in this track, or in a suitable research institute or company, as approved by the EWEM Examinations Board.
 The project must be executed with a systematic approach and should include all phases of a research or design project: analysis, modelling, implementation/construction and validation/evaluation.
-The student executes the thesis project independently, with guidance of at least two supervisors, one of them from the scientific staff of TU Delft, and one from the scientific staff of DTU. - 10.
-Language and Communication skills (between 3 and 5 EC) and an internship (up to 6 EC) can be chosen in any of the semesters at any of the participating partner universities. - 11.
-In addition to the recommended electives, students can choose other courses from the total available list of the four EWEM partner universities, in agreement with the EWEM Tutor. - 12.
+The student executes the thesis project independently, with guidance of at least two supervisors, one of them from the scientific staff of TU Delft, and one from the scientific staff of DTU. - 9.
+Language and Communication skills (between 3 and 5 EC) and an internship (up to 6 EC) can be chosen in any of the semesters at any of the participating partner universities. - 10.
+In addition to the recommended electives, students can choose other courses from the total available list of the four EWEM partner universities, in agreement with the local academic EWEM coordinator. - 11.
 The TU Delft Aerospace Engineering degree will be awarded if a student has earned for all study units of his or her individual study programme of the EWEM programme at TU Delft a mark that is greater than or equal to 6, and has passed all study units of the EWEM programme at DTU.